Non-backtracking Graph Neural Networks: Experiment Details

 where $\xi_2 = \frac{T\Theta \phi_2}{\|T\Theta \phi_2\|}$, $T\in \{0,1\}^{2m\times n}, T_{ei}=1\{e_2=i\}$ and $\Theta\in \{0,1\}^{n\times 2}, \Theta_{ij}=1$ if the vertex $i$ is in the $j$-th community, and $0$ otherwise. \end{proposition}

 The proposition above highlights that the non-backtracking matrix possesses a spectral separation property, even in the case of very sparse graphs.
 Moreover, the existence of an eigenvector $\nu_2$ such that $\langle \nu_2, \xi_2 \rangle=1-o(1)$ suggests that this eigenvector contains information about the community index of vertices.
 The foundation for these advantageous properties of the non-backtracking matrix $B$ in sparse scenarios can be attributed to the observation that the matrix $B^k$ shares similarities with the $k$-hop adjacency matrix, while $A^k$ is predominantly influenced by high-degree vertices.
-Consequently, we can establish the following theorem:
+Consequently, we can establish the following lemma:

-\begin{lemma} Suppose we have a SBM with parameters defined in \cref{prop:nonspec}.
-Then, there exists a function of the eigenvectors of the non-backtracking matrix that can accurately recover the original community index of vertices. \end{lemma}
+\begin{restatable}{lemma}{lemtopK} Suppose we have a SBM with parameters defined in \cref{prop:nonspec}.
+Then, there exists a function of the eigenvectors of the non-backtracking matrix that can accurately recover the original community index of vertices. \end{restatable}

 The proof for \cref{lem:topK} can be found in \cref{appx:topK} In the following, we will demonstrate that the non-backtracking GNN can compute an approximation to the top $K$ eigenvectors mentioned in \cref{lem:topK}.
 To achieve this, we first require the following lemma: